-Blind individuals must manage certain daily difficulties.
-Without the ability to properly see, blind persons may struggle with very basic activities.
+Blind individuals encounter certain daily difficulties that most of us cannot imagine.
+Without the ability to properly see, blind people may struggle with very basic activities.
 Fortunately, there is hope.
 The Social Security Administration (SSA) provides a number of accommodations for persons who are blind.
 An applicant who is blind may be eligible for certain assistance from the SSA.

 There are special rules for people who are blind or have low vision.

 Meeting SSA Blindness Criteria